kujalk/HTML_S3_Uploader/README.md

 # HTML_S3_Uploader Chrome Extension
-A chrome extension that allows you to save AWS credentials and S3 bucket name and upload the current tab HTML as an HTML file to the S3 bucket
+A chrome extension that allows you to upload the current tab HTML page to the S3 bucket

 ## Features